setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 2. **App/Controller/Resource/Scheduler**

 * 2.1 Do security checks with calling security related service(s) before entering any (business) logic
 * 2.2 Data transformations for calling (business) logic services.
-For example DTOs to other class model data.
+For example, DTOs to other class model data.
 Data mapper, transform or other services have to be called.
 * 2.2 Logic service calls.
 * 2.3 Ordinary exceptions to web exception transformation for error message transformations (1.2)